KingmanDouglass/sagas-portfolio-kingman/README.md

 ## Stretch Goals

 - [ ] Use the GitHub API to get user information to display at the top of the page
-- [ ] Improve styling on the page using Material UI
+- [X ] Improve styling on the page using Material UI
 - [ ] Include a form on the admin page for adding new tags
 - [ ] Implement additional features of the GitHub API